How Do VLANs Work?

 8 (not used)

-Although all of the PCs have been connected to one physical switch, only the following PCs can communicate with each other due to the configuration of the VLAN:
+With the switches and VLANs set up this way, all of the PCs have been connected to one physical switch, only the following PCs can communicate with each other due to the configuration of the VLAN:

 • PC A-1 with PC A-2 -VLAN 1 – Green